-The Board appoints the director of the Virginia Retirement System, who serves as chief administrative officer, as well as
+The Board appoints the director of the Virginia Retirement System, who serves as chief administrative officer, as well as the chief investment officer and the internal audit director.

 Employees Eligible for Membership: Membership in VRS is automatic with employment in a covered position.
 Covered employment is a full-time permanent, salaried position with a VRS-participating employer.
 Some part-time permanent, salaried state positions also are covered under VRS.
 Participating employers include state agencies, public colleges and universities, local public school divisions and political subdivisions that have elected to participate in VRS.